S1L3NTW0LF/WGU-C867/README.md

 This was my project for school.

 The purpose of the project was to create a program that would integrate data that was given in the form of an array containing strings into a new system.
-In the new system the data was required to be parsed into a Student objects which would then be placed into an array that could be assessed using member functions.
+In the new system the data was required to be parsed into a Student objects which would then be placed into an array that could be accessed using member functions.

 To do this required:
 i.
 STUDENT class